 If you lost everything you loved, how would you survive and begin again?
 Under the Almond Tree tells the story of one refugee family fleeing Afghanistan and the catastrophic effects of war and displacement.

 Fifteen year old Samar and her family are refugees, fleeing the conflict in 1990s Kabul, after the Russians and then the Taliban, turn their lives inside out.
-They are aboard the Trans-Siberian Express as it travels across Russia towards an uncertain future.

 LAURA MCVEIGH grew up in Northern Ireland.
 She read Modern & Medieval Languages at Cambridge University.